 - A newsletter every other month with information about new members, volunteer opportunities, and events sponsored by 501 Commons or other organizations.
-(If you are not getting the newsletter, contact Emily at email@example.com.)
+If you are not getting the newsletter, contact Tim at firstname.lastname@example.org.

 - Quarterly 501 Connects events, which are informal gatherings for volunteers and a great opportunity to meet the amazing members of the service corps and other volunteers.

 - Quarterly Learn to Serve events that provide professional development in nonprofit consulting.